 Available in the Autumn for owners of 48K Spectrums.
-The software will be of the highest quality and will feature real-time action graphics, animation and descriptive text re on the
+The software will be of the highes quality and will feature real-time action graphics, animation and descriptive text

-Book 2 Fire on the Water Bitter war rages throughout vour land as the evil Darklords lay siege to the capital.
+Book 2 Fire on the Water

+Bitter war rages throughout vour land as the evil Darklords lav siege to the capital.
 The King sends you on a desperate quest to retrieve the only power in Magnamund that can save your people - 'Sommerswerd' - the sword of the sun.